linode/docs/docs/guides/tools-reference/file-transfer/vsftp-on-ubuntu-installation/index.md

 ## How to Restart VSFTPD

 Restart the service with the `systemctl restart vsftpd` command.
-This command stops, then starts the service.
+This command stops then starts the service.
 Restarting is important because each time VSFTPD starts, it configures itself using its current configuration files.
 When you want to update VSFTPD's configuration, the way to do so is a two-step process:

 1. Edit the configuration file; and